 About This Chapter

-Praxis I Core Academic Writing: Writing Arguments - Chapter Summary
+Praxis I Writing: Writing Arguments - Chapter Summary

 Writing a solid argumentative essay includes both a well-structured argument and language use that is clear and coherent.
-The content of the video lessons in this chapter covers the following components of argumentative essay writing:
+The content of this chapter covers the necessary components of argumentative essay writing and can help you prepare for the Praxis Writing test.
+By the end of this chapter you should be able to:

 Each lesson is designed to teach you the process of writing an essay in both content and form.
-You'll learn the art of crafting an argument with solid reasoning and support and you'll develop an understanding of how to present your argument clearly in writing.
+You'll explore the art of crafting an argument through short, engaging video lessons, and you'll also have the opportunity to test what you've learned with brief quizzes.

 1. How to Engage Readers by Picking and Developing an Appeal